CrunchyData/postgres-operator/README.md

 ### Storage

-The Crunchy PostgreSQL Operator is tested with a variety of different types of Kuberentes storage and Storage Classes, including:
+The Crunchy PostgreSQL Operator is tested with a variety of different types of Kubernetes storage and Storage Classes, including:

 - Google Compute Engine persistent volumes
 - HostPath